suloku/gcmm/readme.txt

 Gamecube:
 ---------
 You can load gcmm via sdload and an SD card in slot A, or by streaming it to your Gamecube, or by booting a bootable DVD with gcmm on it.
 This document doesn't cover how to do any of that.
 A good source for information on these topics is at http://www.gc-forever.com/wiki/index.php?title=Booting_Homebrew

 ×—–­—–­—–­—–­ –­—–­—–­—–­—–­—–­—–­—–­—–­—–­— ­—–­—–­—–­—–­—–­—–­—–­—-­—–­-–•¬
 |0O×øo·                          CONTROLS                             ·oø×O0|
 `¨•¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨'

-They are shown at the screen.
+They are shown at the main screen.

 Raw mode controls: hold L (gamecube pad) or B (wiimote) then press the corresponding button
 * Raw Backup Mode:  GC_pad L+Y , Wiimote B+Minus